 Add a New Building

-After login, the tool displays the Buildings page with a list of your buildings.
-New users logging in for the first time initially will see a blank workspace with a New Building button.
+After login, the tool displays the Buildings page with a graphic or text list of your buildings.
+New users logging in for the first time initially will see a Welcome page with instructions, and a blank workspace.

 Building Name* – The building name will act as an identifier that will appear on other pages in your project, and on the energy asset score report.Year Completed – Year in which construction was completed, OR year of last major retrofit.Gross Floor Area – The sum of the floor areas of all the spaces within the building with no deductions for floor penetrations other than atria.
 It is measured from the exterior faces of exterior walls or from the centerline of walls separating buildings but it excludes covered walkways, open roofed-over areas, porches and similar spaces, pipe trenches, exterior terraces or steps, roof overhangs, parking garages, surface parking, and similar features (source = ASHRAE Terminology).
 Asset Score allows for inclusion of mechanically ventilated parking garages.
 Note: This input is for reference only.
 This value may be different than the calculated value the tool uses for scoring which is based on the geometry dimensions entered when creating building blocks.Assessment Type – Radio buttons for Real or Test buildings.
 These fields are for reference only – used for statistics and troubleshooting by Asset Score staff, and by users to help track buildings for analysis.
 Selected entries will not appear on the energy asset score report.
 This field will be set to ‘Test’ by default for duplicate buildings.Location – Building address.
 Enter an address that includes a US state and zip code.
 Asset Score models building locations based on zip codes associated with the weather in designated climate zones.
 If the building is located outside of the United States, select a city and state with a comparable climate zone.
 Note: Only the zip code is used for modeling purposes; the complete address will be displayed on the energy asset score report for user documentation.Note – Add notes to your building file for future reference.
 Content may be viewed and/or edited online from the Edit link on the Building Information page, but will not appear on the energy asset score report.Import from Energy Star Portfolio Manager – If you have an Energy Star Portfolio Manager account you may import your building address, gross floor area, and year of construction from Portfolio Manager.